clemgoub/TypeTE/README.md

 # insertion-genotype
 Genotyping Mobile Element Insertions based on remapping reads

-This is a streamline implementation of pipeline for genotyping mobile element insertions described in Wildschutte et al. 2015 PMID:26503250:
+This is a streamlined implementation of pipeline for genotyping mobile element insertions described in Wildschutte et al. 2015 PMID:26503250:

 Wildschutte JH, Baron A, Diroff NM, Kidd JM.
 Discovery and characterization of Alu repeat sequences via precise local read